MushinMiscellanea/Got_Analysis/README.md

 My final project for LIS 4761 Data Mining.
 I used NLTK through Orange Data mining to generate sentiment scores for all Game of Thrones (T.V.) dialogue.
 I then filtered for lines regarding main characters to find the general sentiment of people from the known world toward Jon, Cersei, and Dany.

+#### I am sorry my code is so terribly undocumented.
+I will be completing this in the coming months, and it will be marvelous

 ## Start

 The analysis was done in a stand alone software called Orange Data Mining.